-The Department of Psychology invites applications from students of high intellectual and scientific aptitude, especially those interested in shaping the future of psychology through research.
+The Department of Psychology invites applications from individuals of high intellectual and scientific aptitude, especially those interested in shaping the future of psychology through research.

-The Department offers the Ph.D. degree, a five year, full-time program.
+The Department offers the Ph.D. degree, a six year, full-time program.
 Candidates seeking only the M.A., part-time, or limited student status are not admitted.
-A Bachelor’s degree (Bachelor's or Arts or Bachelor's of Sciences) or its equivalent from an accredited university worldwide is not required to apply to our program, but is required to enter our program.
+A Bachelor’s degree (Bachelor of Arts or Bachelor of Sciences) or its equivalent from an accredited university worldwide is not required to apply to our program, but is required to enter our program.
 A Master’s degree is not required to apply or enter our program.
-Applications are considered only for the Fall term.
-The Department offers training in eight specialty areas: Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health Psychology, Learning and Behavior, Quantitative, and Social Psychology.
+Applications are considered only for the Fall quarter.
+The Department offers training in seven specialty areas: Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health Psychology, Quantitative, and Social Psychology.

-Those candidates primarily seeking training as psychotherapists or careers in counseling or industrial/organizational psychology, should not apply to this program.
+Those candidates primarily seeking training as psychotherapists or careers in forensic psychology, counseling psychology, or industrial/organizational psychology should not apply to this program.
 Instead, please consult the American Psychological Association’s Graduate Study in Psychology to identify programs more congruent with your career goals.

 Behavioral Neuroscience Area: Undergraduate courses in basic biological and physical sciences are strongly recommended.

-Clinical Area: The program requires a psychology major or its course equivalent, as well as the Psychology GRE subject test.
+Clinical Area: The program requires a psychology major or its course equivalent.
 Students admitted to the Clinical Area must pass a Live Scan background check, arranged by the program, which is required for participation in clinical practica and internships.
 Psychology courses that you may consider taking if you did not major in psychology could include courses in introductory psychology, statistics, research methods with lab, behavioral neuroscience, cognitive, clinical, developmental, learning & behavior, and social which can be taken at any accredited school/university worldwide.

 Research Experience, Letters, and Other Important Considerations

-In addition to the above measures, very careful consideration is given to your Statement of Purpose, research experience and letters of recommendation.
+In addition, very careful consideration is given to your Statement of Purpose, research experience, and letters of recommendation.
 An outstanding record in any one of these areas, especially demonstrated achievement in research endeavors, may compensate for poorer performance in another.
-Research experience--gained as a laboratory assistant, through independent studies or prior graduate work, or by writing a senior or honors thesis--is a valuable asset for all applicants to the Ph.D. program.
-Please note that although substantial prior research experience is not a formal application requirement, such experiences greatly enhance an applicant's likelihood of admission.
+Research experience—gained as a laboratory assistant, through independent studies or prior graduate work, or by writing a senior or honors thesis—is a valuable asset for all applicants to the Ph.D. program.